 FIRST is a non-profit organization whose mission is to “inspire young people to be science and technology leaders, by engaging them in exciting Mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.”

-It was founded 1989 by entrepreneur and inventor Dean Kamen, and now involves 359,000 students, 200,000 teachers and mentors.
-In 2005 the local FIRST Israel founded, which has since then gone on the captivate the hearts and minds on tens of thousands of students from all walks of life.
+FIRST includes 4 programs for children and youth from kindergarten to 12th grade and include a diverse range of fun and learning.
+It was founded 1989 by entrepreneur and inventor Dean Kamen, and now involves 359,000 students & 200,000 teachers and mentors.
+In 2005 the local FIRST Israel was founded, which has since then gone on to captivate the hearts and minds on tens of thousands of students from all walks of life.

 ABOUT